TranNhatTan14/Obsidian/Zettelkasten/Prompt.md

 3. Join a local running group for motivation and support

 Remember to always prioritize your safety and consult with a healthcare professional before starting any new exercise regimen.

+# Prompt

+You are prompt engineering, have expert experience how to write optimal prompt to make large language model understand the the prompt well.